swarbler/bestof/tech/devices.md

 			- **screen:** *14" 16:10 120hz OLED*
 			- **ports:** *2x USB-C 40Gbps + HDMI 2.1 + audio jack*
 			- **memory + storage:** *up to 32GB + 2TB*

+> Lunar Lake processors offer very good battery life.
+AMD's Strix Point processors have better performance but don't offer as great battery life.
+Qualcomm's ARM processors have both great battery and decent performance, but are not compatible with some x86 programs.

 > The ThinkPad X1 Carbon Gen 13 has Intel's Lunar Lake processors and has great build quality, battery life, and an amazing keyboard.
 However, it is significantly more expensive than other options!